ikeshav26/xenon-shell/README.md

-This is no longer a qs rewrite.
+This is no longer a rewrite.
 A friend of mine deciced to help so we're just creating a new shell